Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 4. Mentoring is highly personalized, coaching is repeatable

-In mentoring, a mentee has specific needs and needs to discuss challenges that are not necessarily tied to company-wide, top-down performance initiatives.
+In mentoring, a mentee has specific needs and wants to discuss challenges that are not necessarily tied to company-wide, top-down performance initiatives.
 Mentoring also carries the benefit of building your network by meeting multiple mentors and making new connections.
 Mentoring in this way is particularly helpful when onboarding new employees.

 In coaching, a specific skill gap has been identified by the organization, and one or more coaches are selected to provide a generalized program to make improvements.
 Content is reused and generalized, and a coach wouldn’t typically be a networking opportunity for a coachee.